mattscilipoti/abi_registrar/README.md

     - Associates with one or more Properties
     - Can be Deed Holders, Renters, or Dependents
     - Can mark as verified
+  - Manage Shares
     - Record Purchased Shares
       - Only Deed Holders
       - Each transation: Date purchased, count
       - Total count owned
       - Assign shares to Property
+    - Transfer Shares

 ### TODO

-  - Record Purchased Shares
-    - Transfer of Shares
+  - Manage Shares
     - Void Purchase
   - Manage Beach Parties?
     - Reservations